hs763/lmb-nextflow/docs/README.md

 A welcome message should be printed to the screen

-Sorry that was little bit complicated, but you only have to do this once.
+Sorry that was a little bit complicated, but you only have to do this once.

 ### Cluster Commands